prags-key/Norm-of-a-matrix/README.md

 ```
 1.Get the input matrix using np.array()
 2.Find the infinity-norm of the matrix using np.linalg.norm()
-3.Print the norm of the matrix in two decimal places.
+3.Print the round off value for the norm of the matrix.
 ```

 ## Program: